2012 United States Senate election in Michigan: Controversy about debate qualifications

-Since 1996, WGVU and the Detroit Economic Club hosted United States Senate debates that would feature all United States Senate candidates who had met certain qualifications.
-In 1994 all balloted candidates were included in the televised debate on WKAR, but since then only major party candidates qualified.
+Since 1996, WGVU and the Detroit Economic Club had hosted United States Senate debates that featured all United States Senate candidates who met certain qualifications.
+In 1994, all balloted candidates were included in the televised debate on WKAR, but after then, only major party candidates qualified.

 Pete Hoekstra and Debbie Stabenow had agreed in principle to debate, but failed to reach a consensus on the number of debates.

-On October 9 Scotty Boman issued a press release in which he claimed polling results qualified him for the debates.
-On October 11 the Stabenow campaign issued a statement saying she was "…ending the ongoing debate over debates, due to Congressman Hoekstra's refusal to accept the traditional U.S. Senate debates and his constant political attacks.".
+On October 9, Scotty Boman issued a press release in which he claimed polling results qualified him for the debates.
+On October 11, the Stabenow campaign issued a statement saying she was "…ending the ongoing debate over debates, due to Congressman Hoekstra's refusal to accept the traditional U.S. Senate debates and his constant political attacks."
 The Hoekstra campaign responded, "Debbie Stabenow's campaign refused to negotiate in good faith during the entire process."

 Hoekstra continued to ask Stabenow to debate him, and attended at least three debates at which he was the only participant.
-On October 11 he attended a health care debate sponsored by the Independent Choice Network.
-On October 18 he attended a debate in Midland which was hosted by a group of local business leaders.
-Scotty Boman offered to participate in the October 18 debate, but Hoekstra Campaign Manager Greg VanWoerkom said it was too late for Boman to participate since he had his chance to debate Hoekstra before the August primary, when he was running as a Republican.
-At the time Hoekstra was scheduled to debate with Harley Mikkelson, and Boman at Gaylord High School on October 24, but Hoekstra did not attend it.
-On October 23 Hoekstra held a debate in Kentwood Michigan.
+On October 11, he attended a health care debate sponsored by the Independent Choice Network.
+On October 18, he attended a debate in Midland hosted by a group of local business leaders.
+Boman offered to participate in the October 18 debate, but Hoekstra's campaign manager Greg VanWoerkom said it was too late for Boman to participate, since he had had his chance to debate Hoekstra before the August primary, when he was running as a Republican.
+At the time, Hoekstra was scheduled to debate with Mikkelson and Boman at Gaylord High School on October 24, but Hoekstra did not attend.
+On October 23, Hoekstra held a debate in Kentwood.

-As an alternative to the traditional WGVU debate, the station produced two back to back interviews with Stabenow and Hoekstra.
+As an alternative to the traditional WGVU debate, the station produced two back-to-back interviews with Stabenow and Hoekstra.